 More frequency in releases means you have a well oiled machine, delivering more value incrementally to your customer.

-If code moves fast from local to qa to production environments, also means that critical issues can get addressed fast, features can get shipped fast, and you'll be able to impress your customers with your agility.
+When code moves quickly from local to qa to production environments, it also means that critical issues can be resolved fast, features can be shipped fast, and you'll be able to impress your customers with your agility.

 Even if you have a well built QA team, it's a fact bugs get through, building software is hard.
 What really matters is if bugs are addressed quickly.
 If perfect software existed, it would most likely impress nobody.
 Having agility in solving problems impresses everybody, because they know how others handle it -- most of the time, slowly.